chi-rb/chi-cloud/README.md

 ```
 cloud init
 ```
-This will leave the existing application as it is but adds a `cloud` directory, that will contain the required configuration.
+This will leave the existing application intact with the addition of a `cloud` directory, that will contain the required configuration.

 NB: If using macOS Catalina see `Known Issues` below.